Free U.S. Shipping On Orders $49+

 Look for hydrating and barrier-strengthening ingredients such as hyaluronic acid, ceramides, squalane, glycerin, and omega fatty acids.
 These ingredients help retain moisture, smooth texture, and reinforce the skin’s lipid barrier for long-term comfort and suppleness.

-How often should I exfoliate if I have dry skin?
+Should I exfoliate if I have dry skin?